 -Killskreen Painting for going beyond.

-Emmanuelle (Emma) Chammah is a sculptor and designer based in Atlanta, GA.
+(Emma)nuelle Chammah is a sculptor and designer based in Atlanta, GA.
 She earned a Master of Architecture I from Tulane University in 2007.
 Her early wearable artworks were exhibited and performed in New Orleans, LA and Brooklyn, NY.
 In 2010, she completed a Digital Sculpture Residency at the School of Visual Arts in NYC, and went on to work in New York and California for agencies in architecture, art fabrication, theater and fashion.
 While building her art practice and working in the cultural arts, she developed expertise in creative placemaking and community art.
 Currently, Emma continues her radical use of fabric in many forms including wearables, tapestries and sculptures.
-In fall & winter 2020, she completed a residency at The Hambidge Center, GA and one of her pieces traveled to the Oceanside Museum of Art, CA for a wearable art exhibition.
+She completed residencies at The Hambidge Center, GA and the Penland School of Craft in Penland, NC.
+Her work has been shown at the Oceanside Museum of Art, the Atlanta Contemporary, MINT Atlanta and the Museum of Contemporary Art of Georgia.
+Forthcoming in 2022, her wearable pieces will be shown at the Mint Museum in Charlotte, NC for the “Coined in the South” exhibit and she will be preparing new work for a solo exhibition at MINT in Atlanta.
 She is currently an Artist-in-Residence in the Atlanta Contemporary’s Studio Artist Program.

 Born in Seoul, South Korea, In Kyoung Chun received the Emerging Artist Award 2012-2013 by the City of Atlanta Mayors Office of Cultural Affairs.
 Chun has participated in exhibitions including High Museum of Art of Atlanta, Athens Institute of Contemporary Art of Georgia, Museum of Contemporary Art Georgia, Poem 88 gallery, Hathaway Contemporary, Mint Gallery, Gallery 72 of Atlanta Mayors Office of Cultural Affairs, Aqua Miami Art Fair, Hartsfield-Jackson Atlanta International Airport, Albany Museum of Fine Art of Georgia and 1780 Gallery, Virginia Museum of Fine Art of Richmond.